 We aim to build support for a broad front against imperialism, while simultaneously confronting opportunism and chauvinism in the First World left.
 We recognize that our location within the “belly of the beast” has presented us with a unique set of conditions, around and against which our practice must be constructed.
-Confronted by a complacent working class, served by an opportunist left, and alienated from the proletariat through the reception of surplus value drained from the Third World, we must understand the ideological and strategic implications of struggle from within the parasitic core.
-It benefits neither the left in the oppressor or the oppressed nations to pretend that the condition of the working class around the world is the same.
+Confronted by a complacent working class served by an opportunist left, and alienated from the proletariat through the receipt of surplus value drained from the Third World, we must understand the ideological and strategic implications of struggle from within the parasitic core.
+It benefits neither the left in the oppressor or oppressed nations to pretend that the condition of the working class around the world is the same.

 On cell structure